 The DSHEA, enacted by Congress in 1994, classifies these products as foods, rather than as drugs (Ventola, 2010) which switches the burden of proof for safety, efficacy, and more to the company themselves and off of the FDA.

-There are of course many good supplement companies out there but for every one good there’s a dozen bad ones that “test” *wink wink* their product and deem it “safe” and “effective” *wink wink* and off to market it goes.
+There are of course many good supplement companies out there who make GMP certified supplements, but for every good one, there are a dozen bad ones that “test” *wink wink* their product and deem it “safe” and “effective” *wink wink* and off to market it goes.

 But that’s not what made my friend’s jaw fall to the floor.
 We know at face value that this proposition is a scary one, but until you really take a look into the details and facts of what’s been going on, you don’t truly understand just how horrifying it is.

 The products could be contaminated with heavy metals (this is especially common when the products come from China) (Boyer, 2005).